JuliaLang/juliaup/README.md

 ### Arch Linux

-On Arch Linux this installer and Juliaup are available in the system package manager.
+On Arch Linux, Juliaup is available [in the Arch User Repository (AUR)](https://aur.archlinux.org/packages/juliaup/).

 ## Using Juliaup